austincunningham/myblog/src/markdown/2024/3scale-load-testing.md

 ansible-galaxy collection install community.general
 ```

-In `deployment/ansible.cfg` I needed to point the the ssh key to be allow Ansible to access the ec2 instance via ssh so added the [ssh_connection] section.
+In `deployment/ansible.cfg` I needed to point the ssh key to allow Ansible to access the ec2 instance via ssh so added the [ssh_connection] section.
 Updating this was in the readme but was missing the key
 ```toml
 # project specific configuration for Ansible